Nursing home: Licensed Practical Nurse

 Typically an LPN is working under the supervision of an RN, and often LPNs are typically required to have a year of training before working with any patients.
 The LPN monitors residents' well-being and administers treatments and medications, such as dressing wounds and dispensing prescribed drugs.
 LPNs are responsible for patients' direct bed care and carry out a daily routine.
 There are also some restrictions for an LNP when providing care.
 Some of them are providing medications through an IV, prescription of medication, diagnosing any type of medical condition, and coming up with care plans.
 Considering these limitations, caring for more complicated patients might become harder for an LPN.

 RN & LPN

 Despite the difference between the tasks these two groups of nurses can provide, the contribution between both of them in a nursing home improves the quality of care.
 While LPN staff works on less complicated residents, it allows them the chance to monitor closely and report to their RN of any drastic change of condition.
-While an RN can focus on the much broader side of care planning for each resident.
-The monitoring and communication between both healthcare professionals allows the level of care to be exceeded.
+Meanwhile, an RN can focus on the much broader side of care planning for each resident.
+The monitoring and communication between both healthcare professionals increases the level of patient care.